scott-good/blog/about.md

 ## Overview
 <img align="right" src="https://www.hcltechsw.com/wps/wcm/connect/306fda5a-0485-4593-876b-d8f4a221b9cf/unprecendented%2Bvisibility%2Binto%2Byour%2Bvalue%2Bstream.jpg?MOD=AJPERES&CACHEID=ROOTWORKSPACE-306fda5a-0485-4593-876b-d8f4a221b9cf-nWaUQ84" style="width:50%;"/>**HCL Accelerate** is a data-driven value stream management platform that automates the delivery and interpretation of data so businesses can make faster, more strategic decisions and streamline processes.

-By integrating with the tools you’re already using, HCL Accelerate aggregates data from across your DevOps pipeline to give you actionable insights to get the most out of your DevOps investments.
-HCL Accelerate is part of HCL Software DevOps, a comprehensive DevOps product suite comprised of powerful, industry-proven software solutions.

 **Capabilities include**:
 - **DevOps Analytics**: Transformation leaders can realize the value of hidden continuous delivery data by making it visible and actionable.
 - **Pipeline Aggregation**: Development teams with complex, multi-service applications can orchestrate their continuous delivery pipelines in a single view.